Last updated on October 4th, 2019.

 - Chop the tomatoes into small pieces and set in a colander to let the juices drain out.
 Slice the cucumber lengthwise, and use a spoon to scoop out the seeds.
 Chop the cucumber into small pieces.
 Finely chop the fresh parsley and mint.

-- Combine all the salad ingredients: Add the cooked lentils, chopped cucumbers and tomatoes, fresh herbs, and olive oil to the bowl with the onion and lemon juice.
+- Combine all the salad ingredients: Add the cooked lentils, chopped cucumbers and tomatoes, lemon zest, fresh herbs, and olive oil to the bowl with the onion and lemon juice.
 Stir well, and season with salt and pepper to taste.
 Serve at room temperature or chilled.

 If you enjoyed this recipe, be sure to save it for later on Pinterest!